IUI Procedure: Is IUI Painful?

 Who Can Get the IUI Treatment?

-IUI is typically recommended as a treatment option when the sperm count of the male partner is low or when his sperm motility is insufficient.
+IUI is typically recommended as a treatment option when the sperm count of the male partner is low or when his sperm motility is insufficient which can also be improved by food.
 In addition, the following conditions are ideal for intrauterine insemination.

 • Unmarried women who wish to have a child.